All Products

 CREATE DATABASE order_dw;

-The message The following statement has been executed successfully! indicates that the database is created.
+A The following statement has been executed successfully! message indicates that the database was created.

-For more information about how to use Paimon catalogs, see Manage Paimon catalogs.
+For more information about how to use a Paimon Catalog, see Manage Paimon Catalogs.

-1. On the Catalogs page, click Create Catalog.
+1. On the Metadata Management page, click Create Catalog.

-2. On the Built-in Catalog tab, click MySQL, then click Next.
+2. On the Built-in Catalog tab, click MySQL, and then click Next.

 Description